Restaurants & Cafes

 It’s always a berry good idea to start your day berry picking.
 The Westerway Berry Farm is the place to go and pick you own delicious seasonal berries like raspberries, blackberries, strawberries, blueberries and red currents.
 Or, grab yourself a coffee and buy your berries pre-packed and ready to go from their café.
 Find Westerway Berry Farm en route to Mount Field National Park, from New Norfolk.

 Image credit: caityclarkson IG

-Glossy, plump cherries are the quintessential Australian summer fruit and you’ll find these in abundance along the river flats of the River Derwent.
-Our climate here allows for a gentle growing period which allows the fruit to ripen slowly.
-We also proudly remain free of a number of pests and diseases which means lower level use of chemicals.
+Glossy, plump cherries are the quintessential Australian summer fruit and you’ll find these in abundance in the Derwent Valley.
+Our climate here allows for a gentle growing period and therefore fruit can ripen slowly.
+We also proudly use a lower level of chemicals due to the area being free of a number of pests and diseases.

 Derwent Valley has a similar cool climate to the rest of Tasmania.
 Mountains to the west offer protection from the prevailing westerly weather systems, leaving the valley a calm, sunny area with cool evenings.

 Meadowbank’s vines were first planted in the 1970’s and today Meadowbank is regarded as one of the best sites for quality Resiling, Chardonnay, Gamay, Harvest Sparkling and Pinot Noir.
 Currently partnering with Peter Dredge, the Meadowbank label continues to go from strength to strength recently scooping the 2017 Young Gun of Wine People’s Choice Award and a range or flowing reviews from the critics.
 Visit their website.